 Everybody who knows me well also knows I am a fighter, not a quitter.
 I have never learned the meaning of giving up, hence I decided to pump all my funds into Poker For Free to enhance the quality of the site’s content.
 If Google’s really became this smart as they try to make us think, it should also be capable of figuring out that I am now only doing things that are valuable to my visitors.

 First of all, I decided to make Poker For Free a real free poker site, not just a site where visitors can find a free poker bankroll.
 I acquired the pro license for a poker platform, which is fully hosted and controlled by nobody else but myself.
-I completely integrated it into Poker Club – pokerforfree.org’s members zone.
-Unfortunately my free poker game doesn’t have much traffic yet, as Aweber.com, which by the way are great for newsletters, didn’t allow me to import my existing member base of more than 8,000.
-In the mean time, a couple of hundred new members have signed up for the free poker game already, but I still have to find a way around to let my former members know about it, whitout the risk of beeing seen as a e-mail spammer.
+I completely integrated it into Poker Club – pokerforfree.org’s members’ zone.
+Unfortunately, my free poker game doesn’t have much traffic yet, as Aweber.com, which by the way are great for newsletters, didn’t allow me to import my existing member base of more than 8,000.
+In the meantime, a couple of hundred new members have signed up for the free poker game already, but I still have to find a way around to let my former members know about it, without the risk of being seen as an e-mail spammer.

-Fortunately, my business doesn’t solely relay on Poker For Free anymore.
+Fortunately, my business doesn’t solely rely on Poker For Free anymore.
 I can still support my entrepreneurship.
 Remember some posts ago that I was going to move into my new office?
-Well I have in September of 2010, and frankly I am enjoying and loving every single moment of it.
+Well, I have in September of 2010, and frankly, I am enjoying and loving every single moment of it.
 Working from home, or going to work makes such a difference.
-Efficiency and productiveness must have doubled to say the least – or at least as long as my brother in law Theo doesn’t pay me visit for an espresso out of my full automatic Saeco espresso machine.
+Efficiency and productiveness must have doubled, to say the least – or at least as long as my brother in law Theo doesn’t pay me to visit for espresso out of my full automatic Saeco espresso machine.

 Time for a Much Needed Break